-Progress: At the end of 2009 there were at least 9,555 hotel and visitor accommodation rooms in Hillingdon.
+At the end of 2010/11 there were at least 9,566 hotel and visitor accommodation rooms in Hillingdon, an increase of 11 rooms to previous year.
 The GLA Hotel Demand Study (2006) estimates that between 2007-2026 Hillingdon will require 3,800 new rooms.
 The report predicts that the majority of this estimate will be required by 2012.

-During this reporting year, five planning permissions have been granted for a total of 1,040 new rooms compared 1,119 room for the previous year.
-During the same period two hotels were under construction in the Hayes (119 rooms) and West Ruislip Village (40 rooms) areas of the borough.
-There is no record of loss of any hotel rooms during this period.
+During this reporting year, three planning permissions have been granted for a total of 666 new rooms compared 1,040 rooms for the previous year.
+During the same period two hotels were under construction in the Hayes (119 rooms) and Harmondsworth (307 rooms) areas of the borough.
+The period also witnessed the loss of 15 rooms in Uxbridge area where a guest house was converted to 2 x 3 bedroom flats.

-From 1st of April 2006 to 31st of March 2010 a total of 2,836 rooms were given planning permission which would result in a net gain of 2,532 rooms.
-During the same period 866 rooms, which had permissions granted prior to April 2006 were completed, an increase of 238 rooms from the previous year.
+From 1st of April 2006 to 31st of March 2011 a total of 3,527 rooms were given planning permission which would result in a net gain of 3,198 rooms.